Tapioca-DAO/tapioca-yieldbox-strategies/docs/deprecated/compound/mocks/CTokenMock.md

 *Leaves the contract without owner.
-It will not be possible to call `onlyOwner` functions.
+It will not be possible to call `onlyOwner` functions anymore.
 Can only be called by the current owner.
-NOTE: Renouncing ownership will leave the contract without an owner, thereby disabling any functionality that is only available to the owner.*
+NOTE: Renouncing ownership will leave the contract without an owner, thereby removing any functionality that is only available to the owner.*

 ### reserveFactorMantissa